fverdoja/booster-tutor/README.md

 ## Host your own bot

+### Requirements

+The bot should works on `python 3.9+`.
+All dependencies are listed in `requirements.txt` and should be installed for the bot to run.
+If you are interested in running the tests or doing development, you should also install the dependencies in `requirements-dev.txt`.

+### Run the bot

 To host your own bot you will need a Discord token and an Imgur client ID.
 Once you have procured those for yourself, follow these steps: